Chapter 10 – Administrative Procedures

 10.50.10 Publication.
 The University shall have exclusive rights to publish the results of all investigations conducted by members of the University staff as part of their assigned duty, in whatever form is considered desirable.
 By written agreement, publication may be deferred at the request of a collaborating party for a period, depending upon the requirements of public interest.

 10.60.10 Employee Injury Claims.
-Any employee injured on the job during the course of his/her employment shall promptly report this information to the office of Human Resource Administration on the prescribed Workers’ Compensation injury forms.
+Employees injured on the job during the course of their employment shall promptly report this information to the office of Human Resource Administration on the prescribed Workers’ Compensation injury forms.
 All injuries shall be reported whether or not immediate medical treatment is obtained.
-Employees are allowed to seek medical attention from any physician of their choice.
+Employees are allowed to seek medical attention from any physician of their choice. #21-22-6

 10.61.10 Use of Buildings.
 No person other than a faculty member shall have the use of laboratories or classrooms outside of scheduled hours except with written permission of the chairperson of the department concerned.